There are probably some voice search skeptics among the readers of this article. For what? – you may ask. Let the numbers do the talking:

 The short answer is: 71%.

-Looking deeper, it seems that this percentage is dependent on the type of Snippet:
+Looking deeper, it seems that this percentage depends on the type of Snippet:

-- The "text" snippets in the 1K search data set yielded voice responses 87% of the time.
+- "Text" snippets in the 1K search data set yielded voice responses 87% of the time.

 - "List" snippets dropped to just under half.

-- The "table" type snippets generated only one-third of the voice responses.
+- "Table" type snippets generated only one-third of the voice responses.

 Many people use voice search to get information about local businesses they want to visit.
-One could search for something like: "Where is the best restaurant in Chisinau?"
+For example, someone might search for something like: "Where is the best restaurant in Chisinau?"

-As strange as this may sound, for a long time SEO was only made for search engines, a bit spammy and a bit too robotic.
+As strange as this may sound, for a long time SEO was designed primarily for search engines, a bit spammy and robotic.

-Now, the user is in the foreground.
-You must address him directly.
+Now, the user is at the forefront.
+You must address them directly.

 That should be easy enough, right?

-Gone are the days when you simply tried to influence an algorithmic bot by taking a few keywords and focusing your content on them.
+Gone are the days when you simply tried to influence an algorithmic bot by focusing content on a few keywords.

-Instead of focusing on single keywords, it is better to use a longer sequence of words for voice search (long-tail).
+Instead of focusing on single keywords, it is better to use a longer sequence of words for voice search (long-tail keywords).

-You need to focus on a phrase that a person would naturally use in speech.
+You need to focus on phrases that a person would naturally use in speech.

 Let’s say you own a travel agency and want to optimize the "Romania - Thailand" page.
 You are probably very interested in these words: